jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/2_Pressure_Vessels.typ

 // -------------------------------------------------------------------------- //
 Less thickness means less material, which has a beneficial impact on reducing the tank's weight and raw material costs.
 Furthermore, #gls("cfrp") has a lower density than steel and aluminum @Hans_Bargel_2022 @Schuermann2007 @Rossow_2014, which also contributes to weight reduction.
-Thus, the composite tanks not only require less material than their steel counterparts but also achieve significant weight reduction due to the lower density of #gls("cfrp") compared to metal.
+Thus, the composite tanks not only employ less material than their steel counterparts but also achieve significant weight reduction due to the lower density of #gls("cfrp") compared to metal.

 To observe some unexpected behavior that could arise when attempting to give general pricing rules for tank Types III and IV, results from @Cheng2024 shall be examined.
 @Cheng2024 compared Type III tanks at 300 and 700 bar with a Type IV tank at 700 bar.